 Origin, Purpose and Main Principles

 The word ‘Kung Fu’ as such did not exist in ancient China.
-According to the earliest records 2500 years ago there were military skills, sword and hand fighting techniques.
-These skills developed for several thousand years before the existence of gunpowder and firearms and were passed on within more than a few hundred sects.
+According to the earliest records, 2500 years ago there were military skills, sword and hand fighting techniques.
+These skills developed for several thousand years before the existence of gunpowder and firearms, and were passed on within more than a few hundred sects.
 Methods that were transmitted within society were referred to as martial arts techniques.
-These were handed down and disseminated up to the present times and only at that time labelled ‘Chinese Martial Arts’, and ‘Kung Fu’.
+These were handed down and disseminated up to the present times and only at then labelled ‘Chinese Martial Arts’, and ‘Kung Fu’.

 Kung Fu can be separated into two main categories in regards to the physical exercises and the principles:

 External Kung Fu – Wai Jia Gong Fu

 External Kung Fu uses external practices to steel one’s tendons, bones and skin.
 Its characteristics are hard and fierce and is represented by the Shaolin Temple, China.
 Internal Kung Fu uses internal practices to strengthen one’s energetic field and one’s internal ‘True Qi’.
 Its principle objective is emptiness, agility, roundness and softness.
 Wudang is its orthodox and traditional school.
 Therefore the Kung Fu World reveres Shaolin in the North and worships Wudang in the South.
 The history of Wudang Kung Fu reaches far back in time, broad and deep.